domnguyen/Discord-Bot/README.md

 This bot was built specifically for a single Mobile Game, Unison League, but is being expanded for a more general use.

+##### Note : Create a file called BotToken.txt in the /src directory with your bot token to get connected.

 ## Current Features:
 ### Chat Functions: